makrai/notes/butt06-case.md

  a.
 Complement positions are [−HR] b.
 Non-final complement positions are [−LR] ,,, p109
-* Kiparsky observes that a corollary of this system is that if a language has neither case nor agreement, like Chinese, for example, it must obey very fixed word order constraints, because in these languages only the positional linkers are available, allowing for no
+* Kiparsky observes that a corollary of this system is that if a language has neither case nor agreement eg Chinese, it must obey very fixed word order constraints, because in these languages only the positional linkers are available, allowing for no
   * word order variability that could be licensed by an interaction with case